Sneheshdutta/Coursera_Capstone/README.md

+# Coursera_Capstone
-# This notebook will be mainly used for the Coursera capstone project.
+This notebook will be mainly used for the Coursera capstone project.